nestauk/heat_pump_adoption_modelling/inputs/README.md

 It will generate three versions of the data in `/outputs/EPC_data/Preprocessed_data/Q[quarter]_[YEAR]`.
 They will be written out as regular CSV-files.

-- _EPC_GB_raw.csv_ : original data
+- EPC_GB_raw.csv : original data

-- _EPC_GB_preprocessed.csv_: cleaned and added features, includes duplicates
+- EPC_GB_preprocessed.csv: cleaned and added features, includes duplicates

-- _EPC_GB_preprocessed_and_deduplicated.csv_: cleaned, added features and without duplicates
+- EPC_GB_preprocessed_and_deduplicated.csv: cleaned, added features and without duplicates

+---

 _EPC_GB_raw.csv_ merges the data for England, Wales and Scotland in one file, yet leaves the data unaltered.

 The preprocessing includes cleaning and standardising the data and adding additional features.
 For a detailed description of the proprocessing consult the documentation [work in progress, link follows].

-We also identified duplicates, i.e. samples referring to the same property yet often at different times.
+We also identified duplicates, i.e. samples referring to the same property yet often at different points in times.
 A preprocessed version of the EPC data without duplicates can be found in _EPC_GB_preprocessed_and_deduplicated.csv_.

 Since duplicates can be interesting for some research questions, we also save the version with duplicates included as _EPC_GB_preprocessed.csv_.